 PhD Feedback Anxiety: How to send drafts to your supervisor without spiraling

-Your supervisor says, quite reasonably, “Send me the draft when you’re ready.”
+Your PhD supervisor says, “Send me the draft when you’re ready.”

 The thought of sending it - of letting another person see it before it has become what you hoped it would be - starts to feel much more difficult than it should.